Working at Culture Trip

-Walk through the door of one of our offices and your ears will instantly pick up on the diversity of backgrounds that make up our workforce: you’ve entered a land where no two people share the same accent.
+Walk through the door of a Culture Trip office and your ears will instantly pick up on the diversity of the workforce: you’ve entered a land where no two people share the same accent.
+(Not even the dogs who meet you at the threshold with the busy, friendly atmosphere.)

-Lean in a little closer to the productive chatter and you’ll hear illustrators brainstorming with marketing whizzes, social media gurus with tech geniuses, people with all kinds of educational and professional experience working hard.
+Lean in a little closer to the buzz and you’ll hear video producers and photographers brainstorming with marketing whizzes, social media gurus strategising with engineers, and journalists debating with data scientists: people with all kinds of educational and professional experience determined to break new grounds in the tech and media space.

-What we share is a belief.
-We believe that exploring and understanding differences between people, places and cultures will bring everyone closer together.
+What everyone at Culture Trip does share, however, is a belief: that using technology and creativity to explore and understand differences between people, places and cultures around the world will bring us all closer together.

-These people lead the teams that are inspired by this belief every day.
+These are the people who lead the teams that are inspired every day by this belief.

 CEO & Founder